Thorin70/Thorin70/README.md

 </div>

 ## 💫 About Me
 I'm a Full Stack Developer with a passion for building user-friendly applications and exploring new technologies.
-My goal is to create simple and fast solutions that make a real impact.
+Experienced in **ML & Data Science** projects.
+My goal is to create simple and fast solutions.

 ## 🛠️ Skills & Technologies